ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 Tanguy spoke about the [Nim programming language](https://nim-lang.org/) and drew contrasts between the features and goals of Nim, Go, and Rust.
 He focused on [nim-libp2p](https://github.com/status-im/nim-libp2p) which underpins applications like [Codex](https://github.com/status-im/nim-codex), [Waku](https://our.status.im/peer-to-peer-messaging-where-whisper-falls-short-and-waku-picks-up/), and [Nimbus](https://nimbus.team/).
 Tanguy detailed currently supported features in nim-libp2p, what it’s missing, and outlined plans for incoming features (GossipSub improvements, Tor transport, C bindings, running in the browser, and Bluetooth transport.)

+Fun fact: nim-libp2p recently became the first libp2p implementation to cut a 1.0 release 🥳

-### libp2p Interoperability Testing with Testground
+## libp2p Interoperability Testing with Testground

 Laurent Senta (Productivity Engineer at Protocol Labs)